kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 ### Rollover (aka multiple updates in-flight)

-Each time a new Deployment is observed by the Deployment controller, a ReplicaSet is created to bring up the desired Pods if there is no existing ReplicaSet doing so.
-Existing ReplicaSet controlling Pods whose labels match `.spec.selector` but whose template does not match `.spec.template` are scaled down.
-Eventually, the new ReplicaSet will be scaled to `.spec.replicas` and all old ReplicaSets will be scaled to 0.
+Each time a new Deployment is observed by the Deployment controller, a ReplicaSet is created to bring up the desired Pods.
+If the Deployment is updated, the existing ReplicaSet that controls Pods whose labels match `.spec.selector` but whose template does not match `.spec.template` are scaled down.
+Eventually, the new ReplicaSet is scaled to `.spec.replicas` and all old ReplicaSets is scaled to 0.

 If you update a Deployment while an existing rollout is in progress, the Deployment creates a new ReplicaSet as per the update and start scaling that up, and rolls over the ReplicaSet that it was scaling up previously